Rfam/rfam-3d-seed-alignments/README.md

 - Delete `pdb.tsv` to download the latest RNAcentral-PDB mapping from the RNAcentral FTP archive.

+- Manually add mapping between Rfam accessions and PDB ids to [pdb_full_region_curated.txt](./pdb_full_region_curated.txt).
+This step is needed in order to analyse PDB sequences that do not match Rfam covariance models automatically.

 ## Feedback

-Please feel free to raise an issue to report any problems with the code or the data.
+Please feel free to [raise an issue](https://github.com/Rfam/rfam-3d-seed-alignments/issues) to report any problems with the code or the data.

 ## Acknowledgements